juju-solutions/layer-apache-flume-kafka/README.md

 ## Test the deployment

+A Kafka topic is required for this test.
+Topic creation is covered in the **Configuration** section above.
 Generate Kafka messages on the `kafka` unit with the producer script:

     juju ssh kafka/0
     kafka-console-producer.sh --broker-list localhost:9092 --topic <topic_name>